 28. Manage Airbnbs

-In 2021, Airbnb had over 300 billion nights and experiences booked worldwide.
+In 2022, Airbnb had more than 300 million nights and experiences booked in North America alone.
 People are traveling and they need a place to stay.
 You can rent out your own space or you can be an Airbnb manager for a company or individual with multiple properties.

 An Airbnb manager manages property listings and bookings, provides customer service for guests, and organizes cleaning and maintenance tasks.
 The great thing about being a property manager is you don’t need a lot of collateral to start off, and there’s no qualification or degree you need to have.